Variational Analysis in the Wasserstein Space: Subgradients and variational geometry

-The horizon subgradients relate to the constraint qualifications and, as we shall see in~\cref{section:optimization}, are required for a comprehensive theory of optimization.
-Similar ideas are necessary already in Euclidean spaces and, perhaps surprisingly, they naturally carry over to the probability space.
+The horizon subgradients play a role in the constraint qualifications and, as we shall see in~\cref{section:optimization}, are required for a comprehensive theory of optimization.
+Similar ideas are necessary already in Euclidean spaces and, perhaps surprisingly, they naturally carry over to the Wasserstein space.
 Since they are defined starting from the general normals to the epigraph, they are not guaranteed to be in the tangent space.
 Nonetheless, for sufficiently well-behaved functionals they are trivial:

 \includeElement{proposition}{prop_subgradients_horizon_trivial}{true}{proofInMain}

 For instance, all locally Lipschitz functionals are strictly continuous and therefore have trivial horizon subgradients.
 This is also the case for many of the functionals discussed so far: \includeElement{proposition}{cor_subgradients_horizon}{true}{proofInMain}